michalgonet/repo-for-practice/README.md

 # repo-for-practice
-Repository where I practice some ML appraches
+Repository where I practice some ML approaches